2011 Brisbane International

-The 2011 Brisbane International was a joint ATP and WTA tennis tournament, played on outdoor hard courts in Brisbane, Queensland.
+The 2011 Brisbane International was a joint ATP and WTA tennis tournament, played on outdoor hard courts in Brisbane, Queensland in Australia.
 It was the 3rd edition of the tournament and took place at the Queensland Tennis Centre in Tennyson and was held from 2 to 9 January 2011.
 It was part of the Australian Open Series in preparation for the first grandslam of the year.

 During the tournament, $10 was donated for every ace to the fund supporting the current Queensland floods, which was unfolding during the tournament.